quicwg/base-drafts/draft-ietf-quic-tls.md

 CRYPTO frames; see Section 7.5 of {{QUIC-TRANSPORT}}.

 Once the TLS handshake is complete, this is indicated to QUIC along with any final handshake bytes that TLS needs to send.
-TLS also provides QUIC with the transport parameters that the peer advertised during the handshake.
+At this stage, the transport parameters that the peer advertised during the handshake are authenticated;
+see {{quic_parameters}}.

 Once the handshake is complete, TLS becomes passive.
 TLS can still receive data from its peer and respond in kind, but it will not need to send more data unless